Autonomous Region of Bougainville: Geography

-The territory constitutes an archipelago in the Pacific Ocean that has an area of 9384 square kilometers.
+The territory constitutes an archipelago in the Pacific Ocean that has an area of 9384 square kilometres.

 Government and politics

 Elections for the first autonomous government were held in May and June 2005; Joseph Kabui, an independence leader, was elected president.
 He died in office on 6 June 2008.
 After interim elections to fill the remainder of his term, John Momis was elected as president in 2010 for a five-year term.
 He supports autonomy within a relationship with the national government of Papua New Guinea.

 The Constitution of Bougainville specifies that the Autonomous Bougainville Government shall consist of three branches: